OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-05.md

 ## 2 Corinthians 5:1

-For we understand that if our earthly dwelling, which is our home, is dismantled, we have a building from God, a home not crafted by human hands, eternal in the heavens.
+For we know that if our earthly dwelling, which is our home, is dismantled, we have a building from God, a home not crafted by human hands, eternal in heaven.

 ## 2 Corinthians 5:2